 7. Ziploc Bags

 I always add a variety of Ziploc bags to our packing list because they're so handy for leftover food, keeping your essentials dry on water rides, and separating things in your backpack.
+These are super helpful to have packed with you.

 You can always find these essential packing list items in your hotel gift shop but you will save money if you arrive prepared with sunscreen.
 Especially if you're traveling with kids, this is an essential packing list item.